-Yeah, me too.
-But I’m getting to a point.
-You see, not only did the judges rate the poems by score (1 being superior, 4 being poor, and 5 being oh dear gawd don’t ever write again, please take up math), but they also wrote comments on your work.
+Not only did the judges rate the poems by score (1 being superior, 4 being poor, and 5 being oh dear gawd don’t ever write again, please take up math), but they also wrote comments on your work.
 One judge gave me a lot of fives.
 But she’s the one I remember because of what she said in her comments:

 “The first rule of writing is the writer must have something to say!”